softbitestudio/usbunny/README.md

 **FULLY OFFLINE**
     _I will include 2 models on the USB:_
+|meaning you will need to purchase the USB from softbite.studio if you're interested.
+I'm currently not listing any so if you're interested shot me a message and I'll make you one for 30 USD- this covers shipping- |

+ mailto:`bunrec@softbite.studio`

 • ONE TINY LLM guaranteed to work on most machines